benjamincrozat/content/posts/clear-cache-laravel.md

 Cache::forget('some-key');
 ```

-Or flush the entire cache:
+Or flush the cache in its entirety:

 ```php
 use Illuminate\Support\Facades\Cache;